Hedgehogo/IEML.io/README.md

 *Real numbers in a particular number system.*

 Zero is written first, followed by an English letter from A to Z, indicating a numbering system from 1-cimal to 26-cimal respectively.
-This is followed by a number in the resulting number system with all the letters in upper case.
-A dot is used as a separator.
+This is followed by a number in the resulting number system with all the letters in upper case. ` ` is used as a separator between the integer part and the fractional part. `_` can be used as a separator between digits.

 Example:
 ```